kishan79/express-protocol-docs/docs/guide1.md

 }
 ```

-After putting the item on Auction, anyone can Bid on the Token by providing price more than the base price of the Token.<br>
+After putting the item on Auction, anyone can Bid on the Token by providing price more than the base price of the Token or price more than the previous highest Bid.<br>
 We can implement the Bid function in our App using the PandoraSDK.erc721.order.bid function.

 ```javascript